Factbox: Ex-Yugoslav Croatia, set to join European Union

 ZAGREB Croatia becomes the 28th member of the European Union on July 1, just over two decades after declaring independence from socialist Yugoslavia and being engulfed in war.

-The Adriatic coastal nation is in its fifth year of recession and joins a bloc wrestling with economic woes, divisions and public scepticism.
+The Adriatic coastal nation is in its fifth year of recession and joins a bloc wrestling with economic woes, divisions and public skepticism.

 Here is a brief profile of the country: